pluja/awesome-privacy/README.md

 - [OpenBoard](https://github.com/dslul/openboard) - 100% FOSS keyboard, based on AOSP.
 - [FlorisBoard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android.
 Currently in alpha/early-beta stage.
 - [AnySoftKeyboard](https://anysoftkeyboard.github.io/) - The only Android keyboard you'll ever need.
 Free as in speech and Free as in beer.
+- [Hacker's Keyboard](https://github.com/klausw/hackerskeyboard) is an older keyboard, but still works at least from Android 2.3 through Android 10 and has a good Dvorak layout.

 ## Android App Store
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**